Compare Plans (Plans differ in MA, MN and WI)

 Benefits and costs vary depending on the Plan chosen.

-For AARP Medicare Supplement Insurance Plans, Plan F is the most popular plan, with 55% of all members enrolled in it.
-Plan G is the second most popular, with 10% of all AARP Medicare Supplement Plan members enrolled.*
+Nationwide, Plan F is the most popular plan, with 51% of all members enrolled in it.
+Plan G is the second most popular, with 17% of all Medicare supplement plan members enrolled nationwide.*

 95% of members surveyed reported being satisfied with the AARP Medicare Supplement Plans.**